-- 79. There shall be a diploma in Ophthalmology. - 80.
-A candidate for the diploma in Ophthalmology shall produce evidence: - that he is a qualified medical practitioner registered or registrable by the New South Wales Medical Board, or by the General Medical Council of Great Britain; - (ii) that a period of not less than three years has elapsed since he qualified for such registration; - (iii) that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty or has spent not less than twelve months as a Non-Resident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty; - (iv) that he has complied with section 81. - 81.
-A candidate for the diploma in Ophthalmology shall, after obtaining his registrable qualifications and fulfilling the reqirements of section 80 (iii), attend approved postgraduate courses of study in each of the subjects of the examination specified in section 82 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Ophthalmology as may from time to time be prescribed by regulations made in accordance with these by-laws.
+1 A candidate who graduated before 31st January, 1963, shall produce evidence that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty or has spent not less than twelve months as a non-resident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty.

+- 81. A candidate for the diploma in Ophthalmology shall, after obtaining his registrable qualifications and fulfilling the requirements of Section 80 (iii), attend approved post-graduate courses of study in each of the subjects of the examination specified in Section 82 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Ophthalmology as may from time to time be prescribed by resolutions made in accordance with these By-laws.

-- 82. A candidate for the diploma in Ophthalmology shall be required to pass examinations in each of the following subjects:
+- 82. A candidate for the diploma in Ophthalmology sha bell required to pass examinations in each of the following subjects:

 - (i) Anatomy.

 - (ii) Physiology.

 - (iii) Optics.

 - (iv) Ophthalmic Medicine.

 - (v) Ophthalmic Surgery.

 - (vi) Pathology and Bacteriology.

 - 83. The examination for the diploma in Ophthalmology shall be held in such manner as the Faculty may from time to time direct.

-- 1. A candidate for the diploma in Ophthalmology, in addition to complying with the requirements of section 80 (iii) of the by-laws, must produce evidence that for a total period of two years he has held a full-time resident appointment in Ophthalmology at one or more hospitals prescribed in Regulation 4. - 2.
-The examination shall be in two parts, namely, Part I and Part II.
+- 1. A candidate for the diploma in Ophthalmology, in addition to complying with the requirements of Section 80 (iii) of the By-laws, must produce evidence that for a total period of two years he has held a full-time resident appointment in Ophthalmology at one or more hospitals prescribed in Resolution 4. - The examination shall be in two parts, namely, Part I and Part II.